 - The consumer places the solar panel of the system such that it is exposed to sunlight.

-- The solar panel attempts to draw the incident sunlight and convert it into potential difference.
+- The solar panel attempts to draw the incident sunlight and convert it into a potential difference (voltage).

-- Failure 1: If there is not enough sunlight available, a red light is shown to the consumer.
+- Failure 1: If there is not enough sunlight available, the potential difference and the current will be low.
+In that case, a low powered blinking red light is shown to the consumer.

 - The potential difference is applied to a connected battery, which starts charging.

-- Once the battery reaches 100% charge, the system turns off the yellow light and shows a green light.
+- Once the battery reaches 100% charge, the controller turns off the yellow light and shows a green light.

-As we can see, the steps have been outlined in fairly good detail as a requirement.
-The failure case, where there is not enough sunlight has been taken care of.
+The steps have been outlined in good detail.
+The failure case, where there is not enough sunlight, has been taken care of.
 Let us now see the sequence diagram for the above description.

 The two-phase system described in this post is absolutely vital before we can proceed to design a system.
 This will avoid false starts and assumptions about what the users of a system need.
 Instead, requirements are gathered systematically in paper form (or digital document form), before the first line of code is written or the first hole drilled of the first wire is soldered into an electronic circuit.

 - 4 elementary must-have skills for a software engineer, one of which is drawing UML diagrams.